 The electronic volume control turns continuously (360 degrees) in either direction without stopping.
-Turning the volume control to the right increases the volume and to the left decreases it.
+Turning the ON/VOLUME control knob to the right increases the volume and to the left decreases it.

-When the audio system is turned on, the sound will be set at the same volume level as last played.
+When the audio system is turned ON, the sound will be set at the same volume level as last played.